 As a service desk lead, I’ve found that getting the best results from a IT service desk involves a team effort between the service desk team and the client.
 Quality information is comprehensive.
 Cover all your bases, be mindful of your variables, and verify your measurements.

 When you have questions and you’re on the phone with IT, introduce the issue at hand by recreating it.
 Every click, whir and stall in the process is important.
 How many documents are you trying to send to that printer?
 Did you see a yellow bar in that spreadsheet and click “Enable macros” before you could start working on it?
 Starting from the top lets your IT expert study the whole process.
 That way, they can diagnose the issue and walk you through the resolution.

 We’ve all heard it, “have you tried turning it off and back on again?”

 Malicious actors target the weakest links.
-When a service desk representative discovers and reports exploits, they are usually quick to patch the problem and ensure their clients’ safety.
+Service desk representatives usually patch the problem as soon as they discover and report the exploits to ensure their clients’ safety.
 Hackers count on individuals leaving machines on, passing over updates, and saying to themselves, “I’ll get to it later.”
 Hackers will attempt a handful of attacks on a given machine to expose vulnerabilities and simply move forward with what sticks.
 The attacker in question will receive a report of infected computers once the deed is done, seizing the power of your machine for their botnet or crypto mining project.

-IT may look like techno-wizardry, but it’s really a system of policies, procedures, and models that serves the digital infrastructure of our organizations.
+IT may look like techno-wizardry, but it’s really a system of policies, procedures, and models that serves the digital infrastructure of our law firms.
 Next time you have an issue, use these tips to trouble shoot and engage your IT service desk anytime you need added support.